0 hidden charges. 0 forex

 Income tax exemptions and deductions are ways in which taxpayers can reduce their taxable income and therefore lower the amount of tax they have to pay.
 These can include things like:

-Standard deduction: This is a fixed deduction available to salaried individuals on their gross salary.
-It is currently Rs.
-50,000 per year in India.
+This is a fixed deduction available to salaried individuals on their gross salary.
+It is currently ₹50,000 per year in India.

-Deductions under Section 80C: This includes investments in things like Public Provident Fund (PPF), Equity-Linked Savings Scheme (ELSS), National Pension System (NPS), and life insurance policies, up to a maximum of Rs.
-1.5 lakh per year.
+This includes investments in things like Public Provident Fund (PPF), Equity-Linked Savings Scheme (ELSS), National Pension System (NPS), and life insurance policies, up to a maximum of ₹1.5 lakh per year.

-Deductions for home loans: Interest paid on home loans is deductible up to Rs.
-2 lakh per year in India.
+Interest paid on home loans is deductible up to ₹2 lakh per year in India.

-It is important for taxpayers to be aware of these exemptions and deductions in order to maximize their tax savings and reduce their tax liability.
+It is important for taxpayers to be aware of these exemptions and deductions in order to maximise their tax savings and reduce their tax liability.

 The year 2020 brought a new regime with the option for taxpayers to choose which one to use.
 However, before deciding on the regime to file your returns, it’s imperative to understand the difference between the two.